-State and Federal Housing laws prohibit discrimination in the sale or rental of housing based on protected classes, such as race, religion, national origin, family status, disability, sexual preference, source of income, or any arbitrary status.
+Equal access to housing is a right guaranteed to everyone.
+Fair Housing laws prohibit discrimination in the sale or rental of housing based on State and Federal protected classes, such as race, religion, national origin, family status, disability, sexual preference, source of income, or any arbitrary status.

 HUD – Fair Housing & Equal Opportunity Office (800) 669-9777

 California Department of Fair Employment and Housing (800) 884-1684